 2.1.4 Limitations.
 The supply item must conform to limitations imposed by the sponsor's policies and the agreement itself.

-2.3 Items typically considered to be office, administrative, departmental, or general supplies (such as paper, pencils, notebooks, file cabinets) are normally charged indirectly to sponsored agreements through the institution's federally negotiated Facilities and Administrative (F&A) cost rate.
-However, in extraordinary circumstances, such special needs items may be charged directly to the sponsored agreement if they are:
+2.3 Items typically considered to be office, administrative, departmental, or general lab supplies (such as paper, pencils, notebooks, file cabinets, paper towels, gloves) are normally charged indirectly to sponsored agreements through the institution's federally negotiated Facilities and Administrative (F&A) cost rate.
+However, under appropriate circumstances, such special needs items may be charged directly to the sponsored agreement if they are:

 C.3.
 Reasonable costs.